Jay Robinson (footballer)

-Jay Steven Robinson (born 15 March 2007) is an English professional footballer who plays as a forward for club Southampton.
+Jay Steven Robinson (born 15 March 2007) is an English professional footballer who plays as a winger or attacking midfielder for club Monza, on loan from club Southampton.

 Club career

 On 19 July 2024, Robinson signed his first professional contract with Southampton.
 In April 2025, Southampton U21 manager Calum MacFarlane revealed Robinson was a permanent fixture in first team training.
 He made his first appearance for the club in a 3–0 home defeat against Aston Villa on 12 April after he replaced Mateus Fernandes in the 89th minute, and became Southampton's 11th youngest player in the Premier League.
 On 17 April, Robinson signed a new four-year contract.

 On 17 August 2025, he scored his first professional goal in a 1–1 draw with Ipswich Town.
+In February 2026, manager Tonda Eckert revealed Robinson had been suffering from a quad injury.
+The injury took longer than expected to heal, with Robinson stating that he had endured "ups and downs" during his first full season as a senior player.
+On 14 April 2026, he returned from injury in a 3–0 victory against Blackburn Rovers.

+On 7 August 2026, Robinson joined Serie A club Monza on a season-long loan.
+He made his debut for the club on 22 August in a 4–1 defeat against Inter Milan after he replaced Gustavo Varela in the 83rd minute.
+On 6 September, Robinson scored his first goal for the club in a 1–1 draw against Parma.

 International career

 Robinson has represented England at youth level and in March 2024 played in qualifiers for England U17 against Northern Ireland and France.

 Robinson made his U19 debut as a substitute during a 2–0 victory against Ukraine at Pinatar Arena on 3 September 2025.